WPCloudDeploy/wp-cloud-deploy/README.md

 ![WPCloudDeploy Dashboard](https://wpclouddeploy.com/wp-content/uploads/2021/10/server-list-without-slate-theme-01.png)

-The plugin makes it easy to deploy servers at well-known providers such as DigitalOcean, AWS and more.
-However, the core plugin only includes support for DigitalOcean.
+The plugin makes it easy to deploy servers at well-known providers such as DigitalOcean, Linode, Vultr, AWS, Google Cloud and more.

-**It is primarily used to install and manage WordPress servers and applications.**
+**It is primarily used to install and manage WordPress servers and sites.**

 ![WPCloudDeploy Dashboard](https://wpclouddeploy.com/wp-content/uploads/2022/04/wpcd-v4-095.png)

 Its extensible model allow developers to add new apps in the future.

 All management features are available inside of wp-admin on your WordPress site.
-Apart from the server providers, you do not need a 3rd party SaaS service to manage your servers and apps.
+Apart from your cloud server provider(s), you do not need a 3rd party SaaS service to manage your servers and sites.

 [View a full list of WordPress-focused features](https://wpclouddeploy.com/features/)